What is The Forge in Lemont?

 Special Needs Accommodations

 Since opening, The Forge: Lemont Quarries has made accessibility a priority.
 The paddlesports dock is ADA compliant and includes adaptive equipment so people of all ages and abilities can access the activities.
-In the biking area, those who are unable to ride traditional bikes can use recumbent trikes to easily balance and pedal on three wheels.
+Private play sessions can be booked in the Kids Adventure Zone for sensory-sensitive play.

-Peg Chaidez’s son, Owen (remember Owen’s Playground?), was recently able to zipline for the first time because of this new technology and had an amazing time.
-That makes me so happy!
+Peg Chaidez’s son, Owen (remember Owen’s Playground?), was able to zipline for the first time because of this new technology and had an amazing time.
+That makes us so happy!

 The Forge: Lemont Quarries Hours